luizeof/flucast_app/README.md

 # FluCast

-Open Source Podcast app for your Show
+Open Source Podcast app for your Show.

 ## Getting Started